ashwin6-dev/ashwin6-dev/README.md

 **Languages/Tools**: Python, Numpy
 Built a deep learning library supporting RNN, CNN, and Linear layers, complete with automatic differentiation.
 Applied it to achieve 96% accuracy in handwritten digit recognition.
 This project honed my skills in machine learning and graph-based algorithm design.

-### **🧮 Autograd Framework with JIT Compilation (Work-in-Progress)**
+### **🌐 HTTP Load Balancer from Scratch**
 **Languages/Tools**: C++
-Developed an autograd framework that leverages JIT compilation to transform computational graphs into optimized x86-64 assembly code.
-This framework is being extended to support neural network operations, with a focus on computational efficiency through graph traversal and binary encoding.
-Everything written by hand (no third-party dependencies!)
+Designed a multi-threaded HTTP load balancer that maintains server health and dynamically distributes traffic across backend servers.
+Implemented consistent hashing to ensure balanced and efficient server allocation.
+This project showcases a robust understanding of networking and systems programming.
 ---

 ## 📫 Get in Touch